thegetty/quire-docs/content/documentation/implementation.md

 ## Licensing

-Beta access enables users to create anything they like with Quire and do anything with that creation that they’d like.
-You can modify your copy of the starter theme in any way that suits your needs.
+Beta access enables users to create publications with Quire and distribute as they see fit.
+Users can modify the starter theme in any way that suits their needs.
 However, we ask that users **don’t redistribute Quire itself.**